syntax-tree/mdast/readme.md

 An `identifier` field must be present.
 It can match an `identifier` field on another node.

+A `label` field can be present.
+It represents the original value of the normalised `identifier` field.

 Whether the value of `identifier` is expected to be a unique identifier or not depends on the type of node including the **Association**.